Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Sparsity

 \section{Dynamic Sparsity}

 For dynamic linear modeling with many potential predictors, the assumption of a static generative model with a fixed subset of regressors (albeit with time-varying regressor effects) may be misleadingly restrictive.
 By obscuring variable selection uncertainty over time, confinement to a single inferential model may lead to poorer predictive performance, especially when the actual effective subset at each time is sparse.
 The potential for dynamic model selection techniques in time series modeling has been recognized \citep{fruhwirth_wagner,groen, nakajima_west, kalli_griffin,chan_koop}.
-A prominent practical example is inflation forecasting, {where large sets of predictors are available and it is expected that} different sets of predictors will predict well {under different economic regimes/situations \citep{groen,koop,kalli_griffin}.
-For example,} in recessions {we might see distress related factors be effective, while having no predictive power} in expansions.
-Motivated by such contexts, we develop a new dynamic shrinkage approach for time series models that exploits time-varying predictive subset sparsity when it exists.
+In inflation forecasting, for example, {large sets of predictors are available and it is expected that} the forecasting model changes over time, not only its coefficients \citep{KoopKorobilis2012,groen,kalli_griffin,wright2009forecasting}.
+In particular, in recessions {we might see distress related factors be effective, while having no predictive power} in expansions \citep{KoopKorobilis2012}.
+Motivated by such contexts, we develop a new dynamic shrinkage approach for time series models that exploits time-varying predictive subset sparsity.

-We present our approach in the context of dynamic linear models \citep{WestHarrison1997book2} (or varying coefficient models with a time effect modifier \citep{hastie}) that link a scalar response $y_t$ at time $t$ to a set of $p$ known regressors $\bm{x}_t=(x_{t1},\dots,x_{tp})'$ through the relation
+We present our approach in the context of dynamic linear models \citep{WestHarrison1997book2} (or varying coefficient models with a time effect modifier \citep{hastie}) that link a scalar response $y_t$ at time $t$ to a set of $p$ known regressors $\x_t=(x_{t1},\dots,x_{tp})'$ through the relation